Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

-We conclude by establishing the uniqueness of solutions for Problem 1.
-This will be done as a direct consequence of the uniqueness of Problems 3 and 4.

-For Problem 3, the uniqueness is proved in Theorem \ref{duality}.
-Therefore, we now focus on proving the uniqueness of solutions for Problem 4, from which the uniqueness of solutions for Problem 1 will naturally follow.
+We conclude by establishing the uniqueness of solutions for Problem \ref{problem_mfg}, which follows directly from the uniqueness of Problems \ref{var1} and \ref{var2}.
+Since the uniqueness for Problem \ref{var2} is proved in Theorem \ref{duality}, we now focus on proving the uniqueness of solutions for Problem \ref{var3}, from which the uniqueness of solutions for Problem \ref{problem_mfg} will follow.